shiva/blog-posts/2007/2007-02-11-goldilocks-at-my-place.md

 ---
-layout: post
-title: Goldilock's at my place
+title: "Goldilock's at my place"
-tags: thief, rants
+tags: 'thief, rants'
+description: "Goldilock's at my place"
+date: '2007-2-11'
 ---

 After a long ride from Bangalore, whilst I was sleeping blissfully, some rascal, ran through our house, ate an apple, stole a couple of jars of Pickle (good ones at that), helped himself to the following: